dataspread/spreadsheet-benchmark/README.md

 # Implementation Details
-For all three spreadsheet systems, we implemented the experiments in their corresponding scripting language:
+For all three spreadsheet systems, the experiments are implemented in their corresponding scripting language:
 Visual basic (_VBA_) for Excel,
 Calc basic for Calc, and Google apps script (_GAS_) for Google Sheets.
 The file extension for VBA, Calc basic, and GAS scripts are _.cls_, _.bas_, and _.gs_, respectively.
 All the experiments are single-threaded.

 ## Experiment files and dataset
-For each experiment in Excel, we first create an Excel Macro-Enabled Workbook (_.xlsm_) which can execute embedded macros programmed in VBA.
+For each experiment in Excel, first an Excel Macro-Enabled Workbook (_.xlsm_) is created which can execute embedded macros programmed in VBA.
 Unlike Excel, LibreOffice Calc macros, programmed in Calc Basic, can be enabled and executed from the default workbook---OpenSpreadsheet Document (_.ods_).
-We create the Google App Scripts in
+The Google App Scripts are created in
 [G Suite Developer Hub](https://developers.google.com/gsuite).
 Given an experiment, all three scripting languages can invoke a formula, e.g., _COUNTIF_, or operation, e.g., _SORT_, for their respective systems via an API call.
-We used default library functions of the corresponding scripting languages to measure the execution time of each experimental trial.
+The default library functions of the corresponding scripting languages are used to measure the execution time of each experimental trial.
-For each experiment, we passed the file path of the relevant datasets as an argument for the scripts (macros) of the desktop-based systems, and a URL for GAS in Google Sheets.
+For each experiment, the file path of the relevant datasets are passed as an argument for the scripts (macros) of the desktop-based systems, and a URL for GAS in Google Sheets.
-All the datasets used in the Excel and Calc-based experiments are in _xlsx_ and _ods_ format, respectively.
+All the datasets for the Excel and Calc-based experiments should be in _xlsx_ and _ods_ format, respectively.
-The datasets used in the Google Sheets experiments are uploaded as _xlsx_ files and then manually converted to Google Sheets from the Google Drive menu.
+The datasets for the Google Sheets experiments should be uploaded as _xlsx_ files and then manually converted to Google Sheets from the Google Drive menu.

 ## Execution time measurement
-For each experiment, we run ten trials and report the average run time of eight trials while removing the maximum and minimum reported time.
+For each experiment, all the scripts run ten trials and report the average run time of eight trials while removing the maximum and minimum reported time.
 Note that the Google Sheets experimental settings are limited by the daily quotas